+(7) Sidewalk

-- (7) Sidewalk - \$450.00 Application Fee Sidewalk
+\$450.00 Application Fee - Sidewalk

-\$150.00 plus mailing expense Application Fee Reactivation & Redistributio n of Pe etitic on
+\$150.00 plus mailing expense Application Fee - Reactivation &

 Note: MSBU application process requires a preliminary engineering or cost analysis report.
 A price quote for preliminary engineering/cost analysis will be obtained at time of application.
 Prepayment for the services will be due from applicant prior to scheduling report/analysis.